puppetlabs/puppet-strings/README.md

 Installing Strings Itself
 -------------------------
+**PLEASE NOTE** that Strings was previously distributed via the puppetlabs-strings module.
+This is no longer the preferred method of installation as the module will not longer receive updates.
+So even though there is still a module on the Puppet Forge, please use the RubyGem.

-Strings can be installed using the [puppet-strings Ruby gem](https://rubygems.org/gems/puppet-strings).
+Strings can be installed using the [puppet-strings RubyGem](https://rubygems.org/gems/puppet-strings).
 To ensure it is installed in right place, it is best to install it using Puppet.

 For Puppet 4.x:
 ```